Close

 • Your total annual retirement payments

-If you’d like to talk to someone who knows a ton about how to save for the future while still living in the here-and-now, Military OneSource offers free financial counseling for all active-duty service members and their immediate families.
-They can review the estimates provided by the calculator and tell you how to get the most for your retirement.
+If you would like to speak to someone who knows about how to save for the future while still living in the present, Military OneSource offers free financial counseling for all active-duty service members and their immediate families.
+A financial counselor can review the estimates provided by the calculator and explain how to get the most out of your retirement.

-Check out these calculators if you’re in the legacy retirement system or a member of the National Guard or reserves trying to project your retirement pay.
+Check out these calculators if you are in the legacy retirement system or a member of the National Guard or reserves trying to project your retirement pay.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.